lilab-bcb/cumulus/docs/command_line.rst

 - Creates or uses an existing workspace.

 - Uses the latest version of a method unless the method version is specified.

+**alto cromwell run** runs on a chosen backend.
+Features:

+- Uploads local files/directories in your inputs to an appropriate location depending on backend chosen and updates the file paths to point to the bucket information.

+- Uses the method parameter to pull in appropriate worflow to import and run.

 Options
 +++++++